WingDr/siyuan-plugin-citation/README.md

 1. **Notebook**: Refers to a notebook in the SiYuan note document tree.
 The library can only be placed in one of the open notebooks.
 If you switch to another notebook for the library, the previously selected notebook's library will become invalid.
 2. **Database**: The original data source of the literature, currently supports three types: data files (BibTeX and CSL-JSON), Zotero, and Juris-M. The data files are reimported every time the software is launched, but if the files themselves change during use, you need to **"Reload the Database"** (through the settings panel or command) or **"Restart the SiYuan software"** for the changes to take effect.
 3. **Library**: The location where the inserted citation links point to the literature note.
 It is essentially a *document located at a specific path*.
 Its sub-documents are all literature note that has been referenced.
 The content of this document itself will not be modified, but it will be updated and refreshed when citations are inserted.
-4. **Literature Note**: A document generated based on the original data of the literature and the "Literature Note Template" filled in the settings panel. *The title and name of a newly created document are set as the literature's citekey.* Currently, the document is refreshed every time the corresponding literature is cited. *Please do not place personal content in the document and do not modify the document's name in the document properties.
-However, you can freely modify the title.*  There are plans to support user-customized area in future versions.
+4. **Literature Note**: A document generated based on the original data of a literature entry and the "*Literature Note Template*" filled in the settings interface.
+The title and naming of a newly created document are set to the citekey of that literature entry.
+Currently, the content of this document is refreshed every time the corresponding literature is cited.
+Therefore, **do not modify the document's naming in the document properties**.
+The literature note now supports a user data section, as explained in the [Explaining Literature Note](#explaining-literature-note) section. **Please refrain from inserting personal content in areas other than the user data section**.
 5. **Citation Link**: The reference link inserted in the document (or copied to the clipboard), which points to the corresponding literature note in the library.
 The anchor text of the link is generated based on the literature's original data and the "Citation Link Template" filled in the settings panel.

 ## Preparation before Use